-Welcome to the Kingdom of Thailand.
+Welcome to Thailand.
 There is so much for you to discover!
 This section will provide you with some quick facts about Thailand, its culture, and common Thai words and phrases.

 Capital: Bangkok or Krung Thep in the Thai language, which means the City of Angel.